RecommendationIoT/RecommendationIoT.github.io/index.md

 ## Recommendation System Page

-This page contains all the material related to the paper: **" A dynamic graph data based recommendation system for pervasive IoT applications"**

-This paper is submitted to [Frontiers Journals](https://www.frontiersin.org/)
+This page contains all the material related to the paper: **" A dynamic graph data based recommendation system for pervasive IoT applications".** This paper is submitted to [Frontiers Journals](https://www.frontiersin.org/)

 ## Realated Material